 Alicia Tuckerman (Australian)

 Alicia Tuckerman is a driving force for young LGBTIQ voices.
-Alicia attributes surviving her teenage years to the release and escape that writing offered and she hopes to inspire the next generation of readers and writers.
+Alicia attributes surviving her teenage years to the release and escape that writing offered and with her debut release If I Tell You she hopes to inspire the next generation of readers and writers.
 She draws on her experiences to explore the joys and cruelties of adolescence and considers there is no world she could create more terrifyingly beautiful than the one we’re expected to live in.